emilharutyunyaNN/potato-disease/readme.md

 #Potato Disease Classification task
-This is a system which takes an uploaded image of a potato plant and using the trained model classifies it as one of the 3 classes of diseases.
-This project I believe has agricultural benefits and helps farmers ideentify early signs of disease and prvent than as early as possible.
+This is a system, which takes an uploaded image of a potato plant and using the trained model classifies it as one of the 3 classes of diseases.
+This project I believe has agricultural benefits and helps farmers identify early signs of disease and prevent than as early as possible.
 Its development is based entirely on CNNs.
 The resulting model has above 92 percent accuracy.

 How to run: